Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 11, more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL, NBA more on Tuesday, November 11
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL, CFB, NBA, more Friday on November 14

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-Week 12 of the NFL season begins with 'Thursday Night Football' as the Patriots take on the Jets.
-In the meantime, there's college basketball, college football, NBA and NHL ongoing, so there are plenty of opportunities to make prop picks at Boom Fantasy, one of the best DFS apps on the market.
+Week 12 of the NFL season continues on Sunday, but in the meantime there's plenty of other action unfolding.
+Oregon vs. Minnesota and Louisville vs. Clemson are on the Friday college football schedule.
+There's also ongoing NBA, NHL and college basketball action, so there are plenty of opportunities to make prop picks at Boom Fantasy, one of the best DFS apps on the market.
 Click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.